 8. Brushed Out Curls

 Lightly combing through your curls will add some serious volume to your hair and give you that glamorous holiday look you’ve been craving.
 Watch out, though, because this curly hairstyle can easily get away from you as your voluminous curls quickly turn to unmanageable frizz.
 A dab of some anti-frizz cream combed through your strands will keep them smooth and voluminous without weighing them down.

 9. Coiled Updo

 This chic updo is the epitome of hardcore holiday glam.
-Start by creating a deep-side part in your hair and slick down the smaller side with a comb.
+Start by creating a deep side part in your hair and slick down the smaller side with a comb.
 Tease the roots of the larger section and then lightly comb it towards the back of your head.
 Create a low ponytail at the nape of your neck and coil your hair while being careful to maintain your curls.
 Pin the ponytail in this coiled pattern to secure it into place.
-To make sure your updo holds up until the clock strikes twelve, try a few sprays of some flexible-hold hairspray.
+To make sure your updo holds up until the clock strikes twelve, try a few sprays of flexible-hold hairspray.

 10. Messy Updo